Executive Director, and Advisor on Educational Initiatives to the Vice Provost

 Senior Associate Director

-Catherine Turner is the Senior Associate Director of the Center for Teaching and Learning.
+Catherine Turner is a Senior Associate Director of the Center for Teaching and Learning.
 She earned her B.A. from the University of North Carolina at Chapel Hill and completed her Ph.D. in American Studies at the University of Texas at Austin.
 From 1998 to 2007, she taught English and American Studies at College Misericordia where she also served at Honors Co-Director.
 Her teaching and research focuses on the business of publishing, taste, and public policy.
 She is the author of Marketing Modernism Between the Two Wars (University of Massachusetts Press, 2003) and co-editor with Greg Barnhisel of Pressing the Fight: Print, Propaganda and the Cold War (University of Massachusetts Press, 2010).
 Her current research examines the intersections between the publishing industry, literacy programs, and public policy during the 1920s and 1930s.
 She teaches a variety of courses on American literature in the English department.

-Julie McGurk is Associate Director for the Center for Teaching and Learning.
+Julie McGurk is an Associate Director for the Center for Teaching and Learning.
 She earned her Ph.D. in Neuroscience at Johns Hopkins University and her B.S. in Neuroscience from the University of Pittsburgh.
 Julie researched the molecular mechanisms of synapse formation in development as a graduate student in the lab of Guo-li Ming as well as a postdoctoral fellow in the lab of Rita Balice-Gordon at the University of Pennsylvania.
 As a postdoctoral fellow, Julie taught both introductory biology and introductory neuroscience at Rutgers University-Camden through the Penn-PORT program.
 She teaches Intro to Brain and Behavior and Developmental Neurobiology for the Biological Basis of Behavior (BBB) program.
 In 2013 she was honored as Teacher of the Year by BBB students.

 Sara DeMucci is the Administrative Coordinator of the Center for Teaching and Learning.
 She is a long time employee of the University of Pennsylvania having previously held positions in the School of Veterinary Medicine Dean’s Office, Perelman Quadrangle and the School of Arts and Sciences Dean’s Office.